tonya11en/bufferbloater/README.md

 The server configuration, similar to the client, allows a user to specify stages in the server's lifetime.
-The `workload` field contains an obvious `duration field`; however, the `rq_latency` field controls how long the server will spend "servicing" a request.
-One can simulate scenarios of service degradation by including stages with an increased request latency.
+The `workload` field contains an obvious `duration field`; however, the `latency_distribution` field controls how long the server will spend "servicing" a request.
+The latency distributions can be weighted to emulate desired tail latencies or more sophisticated service degradation.

 The `threads` field controls how many worker threads are allowed to "service" requests.